Water Safe Crystals: Full List + What to Avoid (UK)

 What crystals can go in water?

-Many quartz and chalcedony family stones are often treated as water safe crystals for a quick rinse, such as clear quartz, amethyst, rose quartz, agate, jasper and carnelian.
-When in doubt, avoid water and use a dry cloth wipe, sound or smoke.
+Many quartz and chalcedony family stones are usually fine for a quick rinse, such as clear quartz, amethyst, rose quartz, citrine, smoky quartz, agate, jasper and carnelian.
+When in doubt, avoid water and use a soft dry cloth instead.

 Is amethyst water safe?